OnlyGhassan/StudentData/README.md

 # "the code is in private repository due to data sensitivity"

-# StudentData
+# StudentsSystem-COOP
 StudentInfo, ScheduleInfo, AbsentInfo
-# COOP Management System
+# COOP project: Students Information Management System

 This project is a COOP Management System built with ASP.NET Core using the Repository and Unit of Work patterns.
 It manages students, schedules, and absences, and provides an API for these operations.